Medically reviewed on March 25, 2018

 Gastrointestinal: Nausea (1%)

-<1% (Limited to important or life-threatening): Allergic reaction, anaphylactoid reaction, cardiac arrest, convulsions, dysgeusia, erythema, feeling hot, loss of consciousness, nephrogenic systemic fibrosis/nephrogenic fibrosing dermopathy (NSF/NFD), orthostatic hypotension, palpitation, paresthesia, parosmia, pruritus, seizure, tachycardia, urticaria
+<1%, postmarketing, and/or case reports: Allergic reaction, anaphylactoid reaction, cardiac arrest, convulsions, dizziness, dysgeusia, dyspnea, erythema, feeling hot, flushing, hypotension, injection site pain, injection site reaction, loss of consciousness, malaise, nephrogenic systemic fibrosis/nephrogenic fibrosing dermopathy (NSF/NFD), orthostatic hypotension, pallor, palpitation, paresthesia, parosmia, pruritus, seizure, sensation of cold, skin rash, tachycardia, urinary urgency, urticaria, vertigo, vision disturbance, vomiting, xerostomia

 Concerns related to adverse effects: